online-9/ninja-saga-code-dumps/README.md

 - u could refer data library and change the text of item91 to something meaningfull

 # Inside alan_test_xb42dfh, code not available, swf only
+ - all of this shit u can dump urself(heh) 'cuz its not protected with obfuscation or anything lulz
 ## ninja association
 - u can use ur own flash decompiler to extract content
 - usually i use this as base for in-game hack because it is ez to start and understand